 Countering the intelligence threat posed by China will require more than just the phase-out of Huawei.
 It will involve a rethink of our investment in native companies.
 We must now also work to protect our 999 emergency services network from the fall-out of this decision.
 Will the Secretary of State outline how exactly he will do so?

-We welcome this climbdown.
-What will the Secretary of State now do, after all the Government’s mistakes, to help us to catch up?
+We welcome this climbdown, but what will the Secretary of State do now, after all the Government’s mistakes, to help us to catch up?

 It is, though, a fact that the United States has imposed sanctions on Huawei.
 The consequence of these sanctions, as we have been advised by the NCSC, is that we can no longer rely upon Huawei equipment.
 It is therefore in the security interests of the United Kingdom to ban any further use of that equipment by ruling out further purchases of it.
 That is the right thing to do in the national interest.
 If the facts change, we change our policy, and that is exactly what we have done.
 We will then enshrine it in law through the telecoms security Bill.

 The hon.
 Gentleman talked about investment in other companies, and those are important points.
 We are addressing that through the national security and investment Bill, which will also come before the House.
 Throughout all this, we have been completely clear-eyed about the threat posed by Chinese companies and taken appropriate steps in relation to it.